arangodb/docs/3.11/data-modeling-collections-collection-methods.md

 In a cluster setup, the result also contains the following attributes:

-- `numberOfShards`: the number of shards of the collection.
+- `numberOfShards`: The number of shards of the collection.

-- `shardKeys`: contains the names of document attributes that are used to determine the target shard for documents.
+- `shardKeys`: Contains the names of document attributes that are used to determine the target shard for documents.

-- `replicationFactor`: determines how many copies of each shard are kept on different DB-Servers.
+- `replicationFactor`: Determines how many copies of each shard are kept on different DB-Servers.
 Has to be in the range of 1-10 or the string `"satellite"` for a SatelliteCollection (Enterprise Edition only).
   _(cluster only)_